opencog/learn/README-Natural.md

       make; sudo make install
 ```

-* **0.7)** The AtomSpace MUST be built with guile version 2.2.2.1 or
+* **0.7)** Guile version 3.0 or newer is required.
+Most recent distros
+           include this version.
+Otherwise,
-           newer, which can be obtained from the Guile ftp repo
+           guile must be built from source, which can be obtained from
+           the Guile ftp repo https://ftp.gnu.org/gnu/guile/ or
-           https://ftp.gnu.org/gnu/guile/ or `git`, by doing
+           with `git`, by doing
 ```
       git clone git://git.sv.gnu.org/guile.git
 ```
-   The above will provide guile-2.9.2 which seems to run
-            quite well.
-The `stable-2.2` branch, which provides
-            guile-2.2.4 will also work, but version 2.9.2 is faster.

-   Earlier versions are not usable.
-Version 2.0.11
-            will quickly crash with the error message:
-            `guile: hashtab.c:137: vacuum_weak_hash_table: Assertion 'removed <= len' failed.`

-   Also par-for-each hangs:
+   Note `par-for-each` hangs:
             https://debbugs.gnu.org/cgi/bugreport.cgi?bug=26616
-            (in guile-2.2, it doesn't hang, but still behaves very badly).

 * **0.8)** Create/edit the `~/.guile` file and add the content below.
            This makes the arrow keys work, and prints nicer stack traces.